majbthrd/pico-debug/README.md

 Boot the RP2040 with the BOOTSEL button pressed, copy over pico-debug.uf2, and it immediately reboots as a CMSIS-DAP adapter.  pico-debug loads as a RAM only .uf2 image, meaning that it is never written to flash and doesn't replace existing user code.

+To cater to different user situations, there are two versions of pico-debug: **MAXRAM** and **GIMMECACHE**

-*All* 264kBytes of SRAM on the RP2040 is available for running user code; pico-debug shoehorns itself entirely into the 16kBytes of XIP_SRAM (aka flash cache).
+With **pico-debug-maxram**, *all* 264kBytes of SRAM on the RP2040 is available for running user code; pico-debug shoehorns itself entirely into the 16kBytes of XIP_SRAM (aka flash cache).

+With **pico-debug-gimmecache**, 248kBytes (94% of total) of SRAM is available for running user code; pico-debug gives plenty of elbow room by occupying only 6% near the very top of SRAM, and unlike MAXRAM, leaves the flash cache operational.

-If viewing this on github, a pre-built binary is available for download on the right under "Releases".
+If viewing this on github, pre-built binaries are available for download on the right under "Releases".

 ## Caveats whilst using pico-debug

-- the flash cache cannot be used by the user code, as pico-debug is using this memory
+- MAXRAM only: the flash cache cannot be used by the user code, as pico-debug is using this memory
+- GIMMECACHE only: SRAM 0x2003C000 to 0x2003FFFF must not be used by user code
 - user code cannot reconfigure the PLL and clocks, as the USB peripheral needs this
 - the USB peripheral is used to provide the debugger, so the user code cannot use it as well